KireinaHoro/jsteward.moe/content/GSoC 2018/gsoc-2018-final-report.md

 ### Support for more devices

-Currently, the Portage-powered Android project only supports two devices: Huawei Nexus 6P and ASUS ZenPhone 3 Ultra.
+Currently, the Portage-powered Android project only supports two devices: Huawei Nexus 6P and ASUS ZenFone 3 Ultra.
 Support for more and newer devices is expected to come in the future.

 ## Projects created during GSoC 2018